SchwarzNikolas/docker-hadoop-spark/README.md

-# Docker multi-container environment with Hadoop and Spark
+# Docker multi-container environment with Hadoop, Spark and Jupyter Notebook

-This is it: a Docker multi-container environment with Hadoop (HDFS) and Spark.
+This is it: a Docker multi-container environment with Hadoop (HDFS), Spark and Jupyter Notebook.

 ## Quick Start